OpenFutbol/chicago-neighborhood-soccer/README.md

 **We value inclusion**
 > - Pick-up soccer is a game for everyone regardles of skill or background, everyone should be allowed to play
-> - Inclusive helps create a weclomcing and friendly environment where every is encouraged to participate and contribute
+> - Inclusive games create a welcoming and friendly environment where everyone is encouraged to participate and contribute

 **We value collaboration**
 > - Pick-up soccer games require players to work together and communitcate effectively